-Security Plans-In order for States to be in compliance with the Act, they must ensure the security of production facilities and materials and conduct background checks and fraudulent document training for employees involved in document issuance and production.
+In order for States to be in compliance with the Act, they must ensure the security of production facilities and materials and conduct background checks and fraudulent document training for employees involved in document issuance and production.
 REAL ID Act sec.
 202(d)(7)-(9).
-The Act also requires compliant licenses and identification cards to include features to prevent tampering. counterfeiting, or duplication.
+The Act also requires compliant licenses and identification cards to include features to prevent tampering, counterfeiting, or duplication.
 REAL ID Act sec.
 202(b).
-To document compliance with these requirements, the regulations require States to prepare a security plan and submit it as part of their certification package.
+To document compliance with these requirements the regulations require States to prepare a security plan and submit it as part of their certification package.
 6 CFR 37.41.
-At a minimum, the security plan must address steps the State is taking to ensure: The physical security of production materials and storage and production facilities; security of personally identifiable information maintained at DMVs including a privacy policy and standards and procedures for document retention and destruction; document security features including a description of the use of biometrics and the technical standards used; facility access control including credentialing and background checks; fraudulent document and security awareness training; emergency response; internal audit controls; and an affirmation that the state possesses the authority and means to protect the confidentiality of REAL ID documents issued in support of criminal justice agencies or similar programs.
-The security plan also must include a report on card security and integrity.
+At a minimum, the security plan must address steps the State is taking to ensure:

+- The physical security of production materials and storage and production facilities: - security of personally identifiable information maintained at DMVs including a privacy policy and standards and procedures for document retention and destruction; - document security features including a description of the use of biometrics and the technical standards used; - facility access control including credentialing and background checks; - fraudulent document and security awareness training; - emergency response; - internal audit controls; and

+• an affirmation that the State possesses the authority and means to protect the confidentiality of REAL ID documents issued in support of criminal justice agencies or similar programs.